adrianschlatter/ppf.sample/README.md

 ## Distribution

-Write README.md so that it works simultaneously on
+Write README.md so that it works simultaneously on GitHub and pypi.org.